OpenAI (PII Redaction Guardrails)

 style) with conditions for capability, trust, model/classification allow-lists, PII, region, and budget.
 It’s uploaded through upload_policy()

-and referenced by policyId
+or via the Iron Book Portal UI and referenced by policyId

 at decision time.